-Dr. John Judson, DMin.
+Rev. Dr. John Judson, DMin.
 Senior Pastor, has served First Presbyterian since June of 2009.
 He holds a B.A. in Business and Economics from Trinity University in San Antonio, TX and a Doctor of Ministry from Union Presbyterian Seminary in Richmond, VA.
 Following college John served in the Peace Corps and worked in the petrochemical industry in Houston.
 His ministry career includes serving the First Presbyterian Church of Pampa, Tx (1988-92) and Covenant Presbyterian Church in San Antonio, Texas (1985-87, 1992-2009).
-He is married to Dr. Cindy who is an adjunct Professor of Education at Oakland University, working with student teachers.
-They have two grown children.
-John currently serves on the board of the South Oakland Citizens for the Homeless and is a trustee at Alma College, in Alma, MI.
-He believes that God is doing great things in and through this congregation for the community, the national church and the world.
+He is married to Dr. Cindy who spent 17 years as a public school teacher/administrator and then ten years as an adjunct Professor of Education at Oakland University, working with student teachers, from which she recently retired.
+They have two grown children and one grandson.
+John believes that God is doing great things in and through this congregation for the community, the national church and the world.

-Andrew Herbruck, MA, Director of Music Ministries, comes to us at Everybody’s Church after having served eight years as director of music at Grosse Pointe Woods Presbyterian Church.
-He received his under-graduate and Graduate degrees from the University of Michigan’s School of Music in organ and church music.
+Andrew Herbruck, MA, Director of Music Ministries, comes to us at Everybody’s Church after having served eight years as Director of Music at Grosse Pointe Woods Presbyterian Church.
+He received his undergraduate and graduate degrees from the University of Michigan’s School of Music in organ and church music.
 Andrew’s background includes being a primary service organist, directing chancel and handbell choirs, managing a departmental program budget and building an innovative program for middle and high school students.
-Andrew is committed to FPC’s vision of inclusivity and to its outreach in metropolitan Detroit where he has consciously decided to live, owns a home, and is a part of that community.
-Andrew enjoys running and rowing and been actively involved in communications and concert planning.
+Andrew is committed to FPC’s vision of inclusivity and to its outreach in metropolitan Detroit where he owns a home, and is a part of that community.

 Jan Peters, Office Administrator, has been a member of First Presbyterian Church since 1972 and a member of the staff since 1984.

 Her mission statement reads: “I try to serve and welcome all people who enter the church, be a listener to those in need, and provide assistance wherever and whenever possible to visitors, members of the congregation and staff.”
 Her duties are varied; coordinating the day-to-day operation of the church, supervising support staff and volunteers, scheduling inside and outside events, and providing assistance to Session, Deacons, and the Head of Staff.
-Jan and Jim Peters have two grown children, Libby and Jim, who along with their spouses, teach school.
-They also have two wonderful grandsons living in Ohio.
+Jan and Jim Peters have two grown children, Libby and Jim, and two wonderful grandsons living in Ohio.

 Nancy Quigley, Educational Ministries Assistant, joined First Presbyterian Church in 2004 after moving to Birmingham from New Jersey.
 She has been our Educational Ministries Assistant since 2005.
 In this role, Nancy supports our children’s and youth ministries both administratively and during worship/special activities.
 She also assists with the All Abilities Inclusion Ministry (AAIM) and Alcott Elementary School Ministry programs.
 Prior to the move to Michigan, Nancy was an employee benefits consultant in Washington, D.C., New York and New Jersey.
-Nancy and her husband, Peter, enjoy spending as much time as possible with their four children.
-Their oldest recently graduated from Northwestern University (Nancy’s alma mater), two are attending the University of Michigan, and their youngest is at Michigan State University.
+Nancy and her husband, Peter, enjoy spending as much time as possible with their four adult children.

 Cindy Merten, MA, Director of Christian Education and All Abilities Inclusion Ministry, came to First Presbyterian Church Birmingham in 1999 after serving in a similar capacity at another congregation for 11 years.
+CIndy is celebrated 20 years at FPC on August 1, 2019.
 Rooted in her conviction that we are better together and that faith formation must address the learning styles and needs of all people, she brought the Workshop Rotation Model of Sunday school to us in the form of CrossWalks.
 She is an Associate Certified Christian Educator and leads workshops, organizes conferences, teaches others about the “rotation” model and inclusion.
 Cindy is committed to working with staff and volunteers to provide programs for children through adults that reflect her conviction that worship, education and mission must be interwoven into the fabric of our faith and include all people.
 She holds a Masters of Education in Special Education with the Inclusion Specialty Certificate at the University of Michigan-Dearborn.
-Cindy and her husband Forrest have three grown children, two daughters-in-law and three grandchildren.
+Cindy and her husband Forrest have three grown children and four grandchildren.
 Ask her and she will show you pictures.

 Rev. Julie Madden, MDiv., Parish Associate, assists with pastoral care, visitation and worship.
 Julie received her Masters of Divinity from Ecumenical Theological Seminary in Detroit.
 She is married to Ben Beale and they have two sons, Dan and Sam.